 My first step in trip planning (after deciding where I’m going, of course) is airfare.
 I typically compare a number of websites and look at a low fare calendar.
 Some that I check are:

-Skyscanner – I use this if my dates are flexible and I’m trying to find the cheapest dates to fly.
+Skyscanner is perfect for comparing particular flight prices across multiple websites.
+I use this if my dates are flexible and I’m trying to find the cheapest dates to fly.

 Airline Credit Card